project-mirrors/forgejo-helm/README.md

 This chart enables you to create a default admin user.
 It is also possible to update the password for this user by upgrading or redeploying the chart.
-It is not possible to delete an admin user after it has been created.
-This has to be done in the ui.
 You cannot use `admin` as username.

 ```yaml